The 11 Best Email Newsletter Platforms for 2026 - Expert Reviews

 - The reporting and analytics

-- How many users seats come with each plan
+- How many user seats come with each plan

 Frequently asked questions